Welcome to Bunkers Park

 The Park Map below shows the location of the park with details of its layout, access points and footpaths.

-The next working party of Friends of Bunkers Park will take place on the morning of Saturday 27th May.
+The next working party of Friends of Bunkers Park will take place in the late summer and the date will be notified here.
 The type of work we undertake ranges from hazel coppicing to hedge laying or clearance of undergrowth where necessary.
 If you would like to join this sociable group for some light work please be at the car park at 9.15am where you will be made very welcome.
 All work is supervised by the Woodlands Officer from Dacorum Borough Council and all tools are supplied.
 Also supplied are tea, coffee, hot dogs and, frequently, home made cake.
 We usually work until around midday but there is absolutely no compulsion to stay to the end.

 This is a great opportunity to help maintain this wonderful amenity, to meet new friends and to take some gentle exercise.